Earthfiredrake/SWL-Clockwatcher/README.md

 + Login Agent Status - character selection; shows an icon if an agent mission is complete or an agent and open mission slot are both available

 It also provides data support to the offline viewer program (exclusive to GitHub):
-+ Offline tracking - Mission/lair cooldown timers and agent mission completion timers can be viewed from outside of the game (or while on an alt)
++ Offline tracking - Mission/lair cooldown timers and agent mission completion and recovery timers can be viewed from outside of the game (or while on an alt)

 Some general settings are saved per account.
 Offline mission lists are saved per character and can be disabled with `/setoption efdClockwatcherOfflineExport false` if you don't wish to use the viewer.